ShreyaJari/supraglacial-lake-monitor/README.md

 ---

-## Why this project
+## Background

-Supraglacial lake drainage events where meltwater ponding on the ice sheet surface suddenly drains through hydrofracture to the ice sheet bed  are an active area of glaciological research, with implications for ice flow dynamics and mass balance.
+Supraglacial lake drainage events, where meltwater ponding on the ice sheet surface suddenly drains through hydrofracture to the ice sheet bed, are an active area of glaciological research, with implications for ice flow dynamics and mass balance.
 This project builds a scoped, independent version of the detect → track → analyze pipeline used in that kind of research: CNN based segmentation on optical satellite imagery, cross date tracking of individual lakes, and identification of drainage events from the resulting time series.

----

-## Pipeline overview
+## Method

 ```
 Sentinel-2 imagery (Earth Engine)